-In 2021, the Dark Energy Pre-Workout may have (read: certainly has) contributed to the closing of the Magnitude Life Sciences' manufacturing facility, which led everyone to believe that the controversial pre-workout supplement is forever banned.
+In 2021, the Dark Energy Pre-Workout may have (read: certainly has) contributed to the closing of the Magnitude Life Sciences' manufacturing facility (the company that produced Dark Energy), which led everyone to believe that the controversial pre-workout supplement is forever banned.

-However, after a while, the Dark Energy Pre-Workout Supplement was back on shelves.
-Now, it's gone again.
-So, is this product banned or not?
-Should you experiment with it?
+However, after a while, the Dark Energy Pre-Workout Supplement was back on shelves, only to be gone once again.

-Well, I've dabbled with it, so here’s my Dark Energy Pre-Workout review.
+Well, I tried it a few years ago, so here’s my Dark Energy Pre-Workout review.

 - Frequently Asked Dark Energy Pre-Workout Questions

 - The Best Dark Energy Alternative

 Dark Energy Pre-Workout Pros & Cons

 To put it simply, Dark Energy is, or better yet was, a pre-workout supplement that would knock your socks off and put you into overdrive.
 It was a stim-junkie formula that would probably make the late Rich Piana feel the jitters.

 Later on, Dark Energy pre-workout was rebranded as "not a dietary supplement" but a "research product not meant for human consumption," which is how it briefly got back on the shelves.

 As for the Dark Energy review, think of this one as a trip down memory lane rather than “my experience for the past three weeks” because you can’t get your hands on Dark Matter anywhere nowadays.